ROCm/rocSHMEM/docs/compile_and_run.rst

 rocSHMEM is a library that can be statically linked to your application during compilation with ``hipcc``.

 When compiling your application with ``hipcc``, you must include the rocSHMEM header files and the rocSHMEM library.
-Because rocSHMEM depends on MPI, you must manually add the arguments for MPI linkage instead of using ``mpicc``.
+Since rocSHMEM depends on MPI, you must manually add the arguments for MPI linkage instead of using ``mpicc``.

 When using `hipcc` directly without a build system, AMD recommends performing the compilation and linking steps separately.